IOAA Syllabus

 The data analysis section focuses on the calculation and analysis of the astronomical data provided in the problems.
 Additional requirements are as follows:

 2. Proper use of graph papers with different scales, e.g., polar and logarithmic papers.
-Transformation of the data to get a linear plot and finding “Best Fit” line approximately.
+Finding “Best Fit” line approximately.